wpugph/Tika-Doc-PDF-indexer/readme.txt

 4. If using the Pantheon Solr plugin, it will be automatically indexed by default whenever a supported file type is uploaded.

 == Changelog ==

+= 1.0.4 =
+* 2019-11-6
+* Made sure that pdf attachments when uploaded are indexed by the WP Solr plugin

 = 1.0.0 =
 * 2019-10-21